 Radiodiagnosis is a branch of medicine for the diagnosis and treatment of diseases that uses radiation to obtain images of the interior of the body.

-Radiation therapy is a specialty of nuclear medicine that uses ionizing radiation to treat malignant tumors.
-The treatments can be performed by tele therapy and brachytherapy.
+Radiotherapy is a specialty of nuclear medicine that uses ionizing radiation to treat malignant tumors.

 Teletherapy, teleradiotherapie or long-distance irradiation, including external percutaneous irradiation, is the most common form of radiotherapy in nuclear medicine.